streetcomplete/StreetComplete/res/documentation/creating new release.md

 3. Upload the **bundle**
 4. In the field _Release name_, just input the version name, e.g. "v99-beta9".
 In the _Release notes_, we just refer to the changelog on GitHub (e.g. `<en-US>https://github.com/streetcomplete/StreetComplete/releases/tag/v99.9-beta9</en-US>`) because the character limit it too short for a proper changelog.
 5. Finally, press on _Save_, then _Review release_.
 Review the release.

+### After the release

+There might be bug fixes for the latest release that should be published as a minor version (before any new major version).
+If there are already changes for the next major version in the `master` branch then, create a release branch from the latest tag: E.g. for tag `v99.0`, create branch `99` with `git checkout -b 99 v99.0`.
+Then fix the bugs in the `master` branch and cherry-pick them to the release branch.
+The release branch can be deleted once the next major version is published.